-A review of the major quantitative techniques required for successful performance in graduate level quantitative courses.
-Emphasizes descriptive statistics, inferential statistics and math models with business applications to analyze management and organizational problems.
+This course offers a review of the major quantitative techniques required for successful performance in graduate-level quantitative courses.
+It emphasizes descriptive statistics, inferential statistics, and math models with business applications to analyze management and organizational problems.
 Topics include measures of central tendency and variation, probability distributions, estimation, hypothesis testing, linear and multivariate regression and correlation, decision theory, linear programming, time series and supply chain management, transportation and assignment models, and inventory management and queuing theory models.